 - secondary infection of the pneumatocele 5

-The differential is generally that of cavitating lung masses and other air-containing lung lesions.
+If thick walled, the differential is generally that of cavitating lung masses and other air-containing lung lesions.

 - can be difficult to distinguish